 Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

-Besides the kitchen junk drawer, probably the most cluttered, tangled, and confined space in the home is the jewelry box.
-Aside from the mix of broken items and sound ones, and fine and costume pieces, your lifetime’s accumulation of random gemstones and metals have been operating all this time certainly at odds with each other.
-Thrown all together, their vibrations are in conflict—or at best sub-optimal.
+Aside from the mix of broken items and sound ones, and fine and costume pieces, your lifetime’s accumulation of random gemstones and metals have been operating all this time certainly at odds with each other if thrown all together in your jewelry box.

 "But this was Mom's Cameo"